Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 Females lay hundreds of eggs on tree leaves, which soon hatch into larvae that feed off the leaves voraciously before entering a state of pupation for several months until adulthood.

-Adult types of moths in Oklahoma usually emerge from the chrysalis from late May to mid-July each year in Oklahoma, where they will quickly seek out mates and reproduce until winter sets in again.
+Adult moths in Oklahoma usually emerge from the chrysalis from late May to mid-July each year.
+They quickly seek out mates and reproduce until winter sets in again.

-These spectacular types of moths in Oklahoma have an important role in maintaining local ecosystems by pollinating flowers and providing food sources for predators like bats.
+These spectacular moths in Oklahoma play an important role in maintaining local ecosystems by pollinating flowers and providing food for predators like bats.

 21. Celery Leaftier Moth

-The Celery Leaftier Moth (Udea rubigalis) is a moth species found in Oklahoma.
+The Celery Leaftier Moth (Udea rubigalis) is a moth species in Oklahoma.

 The leafier moth has a narrow, oval-shaped wingspan between 6-9mm, varying in color, ranging from yellow to pinkish or brown.

-The hindwing of this species is darker in color than the forewing, and they have dark markings along the edge of their wings which help them camouflage when they rest on foliage.
+This species’ hindwing is darker in color than the forewing, and dark markings along the edge of its wings help it camouflage when it rests on foliage.

 They use their long thread-like mouths to pierce into leaves and feed on plant sap, leaving behind transparent holes and strips of missing foliage.

-Thus it is important for Oklahoma residents who grow vegetables to regularly inspect their crops for signs of this type of moth infestation so that damage can be kept at bay.
+Thus, it is important for Oklahoma residents who grow vegetables to regularly inspect their crops for signs of this type of moth infestation so that damage can be prevented.

 22. Clover Hayworm Moth